By Jeff White (jwhite@virginia.edu)

 CHARLOTTESVILLE, Va. — He played professionally in Holland and Germany and he’s worked briefly in Texas and New York, but Darius Theus is a Virginian through and through.

 He’s spent most of his 34 years in this commonwealth—first in his native Portsmouth, then in Richmond and now in Charlottesville.
-And that, says head coach Ryan Odom, is among the many reasons Theus adds value to the University of Virginia men’s basketball program.
+And that, says head coach Ryan Odom, is among the many ways Theus adds value to the University of Virginia men’s basketball program.

 A Virginia Commonwealth University graduate, Theus is in his first year as a UVA assistant coach.
 His colleagues include associate head coach Griff Aldrich, who grew up in Virginia Beach and played at Hampden-Sydney College.